Why Spacing Is the Most Undertaught Fundamental

 What spacing actually means

-Spacing doesn’t mean “spread out”.
-That’s the common oversimplification.
 Spacing means creating useful distance between players and the ball.
+Useful distance is:

-- Far enough that the defence has to make a choice (guard me or help on the ball)
+- Far enough that the defence has to make a choice — guard me, or help on the ball

-- Close enough that you’re a genuine threat (a pass away, within your range)
+- Close enough that you’re a genuine threat — a pass away, within your range

 - Positioned to give the ball-handler an angle to pass, not just a target to dump to